Bringing kitchen brightness into the light

 Accent Lighting

 This is the source of added depth and dimension to a kitchen.
-You may have noticed accent lighting used as fixtures set inside glass front cabinets to spotlight fine china, glassware or any number of collectibles.
-It is also created by recessed adjustable low voltage fixtures that are designed to highlight art.
+You may have noticed accent lighting used as fixtures set inside glass-front cabinets to spotlight fine china, glassware, or any number of collectibles.

 accent light